Nongtajkrub/My-Own-Cpp-Json-Library/README.md

 # My-Own-Cpp-Json-Loader 0.1 VERSION
  **This is my own Json loader it is for loading json file for reading.**

+You can download the file in the release page this guide is for the version 0.1

  Here are some example code for using this Json loader.

 ```cpp